CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 MoDX Jupyter Notebook at any given time on typical systems with 8 GB of RAM.)

 Under these circumstances Anaconda Navigator can be "killed" on a Windows 10 system as follows:
-1 Open a Windows command prompt (a "DOS box")
+1. Open a Windows command prompt (a "DOS box")
 2. Enter the command:
 ```
 tasklist | findstr "pythonw"
 ```
-3. Note the process-IDs of the list of processes produced by running the previous command
+3. Note the process-IDs of the list of processes produced by running the previous command.
 4. For each such process-ID, enter the command:
 ```
 tskill process_ID